tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/introduction-to-components.md

 > If the component has geographical data, pass in a map configuration object.
 If not, pass in `null`.
 The map configuration object will be explained in greater detail in [this later article](/front-end/supported-map-types#map-config).

 > **i03**
+> Pass in a map filter configuration object to support map filtering via charts.
+If not, pass in `null`.
+The map filter configuration object will be explained in greater detail in [this later article](/front-end/map-filtering).

+> **i04**
 > All normal components have statistical data and a chart configuration object should be included in the component configuration.
 The chart configuration object will be explained in greater detail in [this later article](/front-end/supported-chart-types#chart-config).

-> **i04**
+> **i05**
 > All dates and times should be based on Taiwan's Timezone (UTC+8) and follow the ISO 8601 format: `YYYY-MM-DDThh:mm:ssTZD` (e.g. 2023-06-16T18:20:00+08:00)